Introduction to Brihat Parashara Hora Sastra

 Chapter IV: Shad Bala – The Sixfold Measure of Planetary Force as Algorithmic Ontology

 In contrast to many intuitive or descriptive systems of astrology, Brihat Parashara Hora Shastra introduces Shad Bala — a sixfold scheme of precise mathematical metrics for evaluating planetary strength.
 This alone marks BPHS as distinct from earlier symbolic systems: it does not merely describe — it measures.
-The term Shad Bala (ṣaḍ-bala), from Sanskrit ṣaḍ (six) and bala (strength), refers to a multi-vector framework where a planet’s effectiveness is quantified based on its:
+The term Shad Bala, from Sanskrit sad (six) and bala (strength), refers to a multi-vector framework where a planet’s effectiveness is quantified based on its:

 1. Sthana Bala – Positional strength